Las Cuatro Milpas: A Barrio Logan Institution

 Behind the counter, you will find five or six women laboriously preparing the food in a steady rhythm of turning beans and rice, frying tacos, and serving warm flour tortillas.
 At the end of the counter you’ll find one of the Estudillo sisters, granddaughters of Petra and Nati, Cuatro Milpas’ founders, ringing up customers.

 Tacos and roll tacos are lightly fried in front of you and topped with sour cream, lettuce, and cotija cheese, simple but delicious.
-The tamales, filled with beef in chile rojo, are made out of a dense masa that has an earthy taste of maize.
+The tamales, filled with beef in chile rojo, are made out of a dense masa that has an earthy taste.
 Rice and beans are just that, but come in very generous portions.
-The burrito at Cuatro Milpas is not the “-erto’s” gargantuan most people expect.
-However, it comes filled with the tasty home cooked pork or chicken that the women behind the counter make fresh every day.
+The burrito at Cuatro Milpas is not the “-erto’s” gargantuan most people expect, however it comes filled with the tasty home cooked pork or chicken that the women behind the counter make fresh every day.

 You won’t find a flour tortilla like Cuatro Milpas’ anywhere else in San Diego.
 The flour tortillas served up here are big and fresh.
 Every flour tortilla, served in a pair with each order, is made by hand throughout the day with real lard and leaves a small residue of flour on your fingers.